How to get a Personal Loan with Fair Credit: Loan Shopping 101

 With a lower credit score, access to personal installment loans may be limited but not totally out of reach.
 With some lenders, the score itself is not the biggest factor.
 Some are more concerned with your income and stability, i.e. the length of time at a residence or job.
 Others care more about what type of debt is on your credit report.
 Still, others look to see if your most recent credit factors are positive or negative meaning if the last year you have nothing but positive payment marks, that outweighs some previous bad marks.

 The bottom line is that there are many loan options, many lenders, and many loan terms available.
-With some research and persistence, you will likely find a lean that fits your needs.
+With some research and persistence, you will likely find a loan that fits your needs.
 View personal loan shopping online the same as you do any other major shopping.
 People usually don’t buy the first car or house you run across.
 You look around, research, and ask questions about each you are interested in.
 You then calculate whether or not it fits your budget or if you need to make any changes in order to make that purchase.
 It is a decision you do not make lightly.
 Personal loan shopping should be taken as seriously.

-How to Bring Your Credit Score from Fair to Good
+How to Bring Your Credit Score From Fair to Good

 Before you can improve your credit, you have to know exactly what needs to be improved.
 Visit AnnualCreditReport.com to get your free annual report from all three credit agencies.
 Once you receive them, sit down and answer the following questions: